Barbecue sandwich: East Asia

 In East Asian cuisine, the northern Chinese rou jia mo and southern gua bao are common foods.
 These sandwiches contain BBQ chicken or marinated beef and roast pork.

 Korea

 In Korean cuisine, there are two main fusion styles for barbecue sandwiches.
 Commonly known styles of sandwiches are Korean Bulgogi and Cheesesteak Sandwich, which both feature thinly sliced Bulgogi marinated grilled beef typically joined by steamed vegetables and cheese Hoagie roll.

-South East Asia
+Southeast Asia

 Philippines

 An example of a barbecue sandwich in the Philippines is Pan de sal.
 This soft, slightly sweet bread roll is commonly used for sandwich-style menu items and more.
 A popular sandwich is the grilled Pan de Sal Steak and Cheese Sandwich.
 The steak, often a flank or ribeye steak, is marinated in soy sauce, honey and lemon juice for two hours.